Flight Express, Inc.

 Flight Express, Inc. was a cargo airline owned by Bayside Capital.
 Bayside Capital acquired Flight Express on November 4, 2008.
 Flight Express, Inc. operates as an air courier company in the Southeast and Midwest United States.
 It offers air freight and ground courier services.
 The company also operates aircraft.
 It specializes in the transport of cargo for banking and financial institutions, life sciences organizations, newspaper publishers, overnight freight delivery companies, and payroll and photographic processors.
 It operates 84 aircraft from facilities in eight states.
-It was founded in 1985 and is based in Orlando, Florida, USA.
+It was founded in 1985 and is based in Orlando, Florida, United States.